discourse/message_bus/README.md

 Keep in mind, much of MessageBus internals and supporting tools expect data to be converted to JSON and back, if you use a naive (and fast) `Marshal` based codec you may need to limit the features you use.
 Specifically the Postgresql backend expects the codec never to return a string with `\u0000`, additionally some classes like DistributedCache expect keys to be converted to Strings.

-Another example may be very large and complicated messages where Oj in compatability mode outperforms JSON.
+Another example may be very large and complicated messages where Oj in compatibility mode outperforms JSON.
 To opt for the Oj codec use:

 ```
 MessageBus.configure(transport_codec: MessageBus::Codec::Oj.new)